-I love to throw birthday parties for my kids, and I find it really helpful when planning the party- if I can develop crafts and activities around some sort of a theme.
-My daughter loves everything to do with jewelry and crafting, so while I was casting about for great 9 year old girl birthday party ideas- I thought it would be fun to throw her a “Groovy” Tie Dye Party to celebrate her 9th birthday- and she loved the idea!
+I love to throw kids birthday parties at home, and I always try to plan the crafts and activities around a theme.
+My daughter loves everything to do with jewelry and crafting, so I thought it would be fun to throw her a “groovy” tie dye party to celebrate her 9th birthday- and she loved it!

 Tie Dye Party Invitation:

-I like to create my own invites and thank you notes in PicMonkey.
-I love that I can create a custom invite myself and print them at home (or even email the invites) for free.
+I love that I can create a custom invite that is unique and either email or mail them to the party guests.
 And it's also a nice keepsake for her scrapbook!

 Tie-Dye Party Thank You Note:

-And I like creating a structured thank you note so that she can easily write a nice response (of course my kids like this party of having a birthday party the least- writing thank you notes!)
+And I like creating a structured thank you note so that she can easily write a nice note of appreciation.
+(You can download a copy of this thank you note for free- at the bottom of this post too!)

-6:30pm- The guests arrived, the birthday girl, along with her sibling helpers, stashed away their sleeping bags and backpacks for later, placed gifts on the dining room table (to be opened after the party), collected the white tee-shirts for tie-dying (I asked the guests to bring along their own so that I wouldn't have to guess at sizes) and placed the tees to soak in the soda-ash, and welcomed the guests to our home.
+We collected the white tee-shirts that everyone brought for tie-dying (I asked the guests to bring along their own so that I wouldn't have to guess at sizes) and placed the tees to soak in the bucket of soda-ash. (see the video below for tie-dye instructions).

-6:45-7:15pm- Dinner!
-For this party, we continued our tradition of serving a pasta and salad bar.
-Guests can choose the type of pasta sauce, add on meatballs and a side of garlic bread, and make up their own salads.
+Dinner!
+For this party, we set up a pasta and salad bar.
+Guests chose the type of pasta they wanted (penne or linguine) and could top their pasta with sauce, meatballs and a side of garlic bread.
+They also could assemble their own salads.